matthewwardcap/read-me-templates/prompt.md

 If you can't find any information for a section/topic note it as such wrapping the text in *** ***

-You should NOT create any new sections that aren't listed under the template
+You should NOT create any new sections that aren't listed under the template.
+Any information from the old `README.md` that doesn't fit into the template should be added to a section called `Manual Check - Other` at the end of the new `README_NEW.md`

 Once you have completed it, output the text in one cohesive .md output labelled as `README_NEW.md`